hww/hww.github.io/index.md

 ## Projects

-My most recent project was a Unity game for the arcade redemption market, for which I wrote the game software and designed the I/O boards and arcade cabinet.
+My most recent projects are all related to a Unity(tm) game for the arcade redemption market, for which I wrote the game software and designed the I/O boards and arcade cabinet.
 This game is now going into production in China.

 [Crazy Claw Emojis](/projects/crazy_claw_emojis)